RibaDiba/tumor-segmentation/README.md

      - ``process_coco_json.py``: this file creates the coco_json file
      - ``read_save_bin_files.py``: this file can manually save contour plots created by our preprocessing functions for viewing purposes
      - ``get_bounding_box.py``: this file contains the function that automatically produces a bounding box based on a binary mask
+     - ``get_loss.py``: this file contains functions to get the mean loss based on a model.
+Note: currently there's only a function for SAM_rgb, this will get updated soon

 - **`models/`**:
      - This directory is dedicated to storing the model files used in the project.